r52/quasar/docs/wcp.rst

     Parameters sent to the target.
     Typically, these are Data Source identifiers.
     For App Launcher widgets, these are App Launcher commands, or ``get`` to retrieve the command list.

+``param args``
+    Optional arguments for the specified parameters sent to the target.
+    Only supported by queried/client polled sources, if arguments are supported by the source.

 Sample Usages
 #################